Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \textit{Band gap:} While band gap comparisons show the highest MRAD values across properties, some materials classes in particular show MRAD values much greater than $\sim$10\%.
-Of these, in the ``Intermetallic'' and ``Semiconductor'' material classes, the MRAD values are expectedly high due to small average band gaps relative to which differences are reported, even though the absolute differences themselves are not conspicuously large (Figure~S1).
-In other cases, the high MRAD values are a result of (a) different pseudopotential choices for elements (e.g., Cu/Cu\_pv, Ce/Ce\_3, Eu/Eu\_2 choices in the ``Disagree on Magnetic'' class for the MP-OQMD comparison with an MRAD of $\sim$53\%; see Figure~S12), (b) using the GGA or GGA+\textit{U} approach to calculate properties (e.g., for the ``Actinide'' material class with MRAD of up to 43\% in comparisons with MP), or a combination of both factors (e.g., for the ``Magnetic'' material class with an MRAD of up to 27\% in comparisons with AFLOW).
-Further discussions of these parameter choices are in Section~\ref{sec:discussion}. \\
+Of these, in the ``Intermetallic'' and ``Semiconductor'' material classes, the MRAD values are expectedly high due to small average band gaps relative to which differences are reported, even though the absolute differences themselves are not conspicuously large (Figure~S2).
+In other cases, the high MRAD values are a result of (a) different pseudopotential choices for elements (e.g., Cu/Cu\_pv, Ce/Ce\_3, Eu/Eu\_2 choices in the ``Disagree on Magnetic'' class for the MP-OQMD comparison with an MRAD of $\sim$53\%; see Figure~S13), (b) disagreement on whether to use the GGA or GGA+\textit{U} approach to calculate properties (e.g., the ``Actinide'' material class with MRAD of up to 43\% in comparisons with MP, the ``Disagree on GGA/GGA+\textit{U}'' class in all three comparisons with MRAD of 12--25\%), or a combination of both factors (e.g., for the ``Magnetic'' material class with an MRAD of up to 27\% in comparisons with AFLOW), (c) non-overlapping sampling of magnetic configurations across databases.
+For instance, the ``Magnetic'' (MRAD of 13--27\% across comparisons) and ``Disagree on Magnetic'' (MRAD of 17--53\% across comparisons) classes may respectively include comparing ferromagnetic vs ferrimagnetic and non-magnetic vs antiferromagnetic ground states across two databases (note, however, that both the ``Magnetic'' and ``Disagree On Magnetic'' comparisons also include effects from other HT-DFT choices, such as choice of pseudopotential used).
+Note also that the errors in band gaps for the ``Use GGA+\textit{U}'' materials class are larger than those for the ``Use GGA'' materials class across all three pairwise comparisons, the choice of slightly different effective \textit{U} values used in the three databases being a likely contributor.
+Further discussions of some of the above parameter choices are in Section~\ref{sec:discussion}.